doomvox/graphics-skullplot/README.md

 # DESCRIPTION

-Graphics::Skullplot is a module that works with the result from a database select in the common tabular text "data box" format.
+Graphics::Skullplot is a module to graphically display the results from a database SELECT in the common tabular text "data box" format.
 It has routines to generate and display plots of the data in png format.

 Internally it uses the [Table::BoxFormat](https://metacpan.org/pod/Table::BoxFormat) module to parse the text table, and the [Graphics::Skullplot::ClassifyColumns](https://metacpan.org/pod/Graphics::Skullplot::ClassifyColumns) module to determine the types of the columns.